TheDim0nu4/Loan-Prediction/README.md

 This project focuses on analyzing data about loan approval and building a machine learning model to predict loan approval based on client information.
 The project includes EDA, preprocessing the data, training machine learning models, then evaluating and comparing their performance.
-It also has a simple console application where a client can enter their own data and see the loan result.
+It also has a simple web application where a client can enter their data and see the loan result.